library(diversedata)

 Which regions in British Columbia have the highest density of Indigenous-owned businesses, and how do industry sectors vary across these clusters?

 The goal is to explore the geographic and economic distribution of Indigenous businesses using attributes such as region, city, and industry sector.
-We apply clustering techniques to identify natural groupings of businesses based on their geo spatial coordinates and sectoral attributes.
-This helps reveal regional concentrations, uncover potential economic hubs, and provide insights for targeted policy or investment strategies.
+We apply clustering techniques to identify natural groupings of businesses based on their geospatial coordinates and sectoral attributes.
+This helps highlight regional concentrations, suggest potential areas of economic activity, and offer insights that could inform future policy or investment considerations.

 Analysis